Hans Asperger: Education

 Hans Asperger claimed to have discovered his future vocation as a doctor by dissecting the liver of a mouse during his final year of high school.
-He passed his secondary school final examination on May 20, 1925, with distinction and the grade of "very good" in all subjects.
+He passed his secondary school final examination on 20 May 1925, with distinction and the grade of "very good" in all subjects.

 According to his daughter, from 1916 to 1928, he followed an education oriented towards humanism, learning western philosophy, Latin and ancient Greek.
 Asperger studied medicine at the University of Vienna under Franz Hamburger and practiced at the University Children's Hospital in Vienna.
 Asperger earned his medical degree in 1931 and became director of the special education section at the university's children's clinic in Vienna in 1932.
-He joined the Austrofascist Fatherland Front on 10 May 1934, nine days after Chancellor Engelbert Dollfuss passed a new constitution making himself dictator.
+He joined the Fatherland Front on 10 May 1934, nine days after Chancellor Engelbert Dollfuss passed a new constitution making himself dictator.